 - A 10% discount is available for trainees.

-- Where an applicant has attended two Diploma Centre courses the applicant is entitled to a 10% discount on subsequent diploma courses.
+- Where an applicant has paid for two Diploma Centre certificate or diploma courses the applicant is entitled to a 10% discount on subsequent diploma courses.

-Note: No discounts apply to the LLM Advanced Legal Practice.
+Note: No discounts apply to the masters or doctorate programmes.

 What is the procedure if I require an invoice in order to pursue my application?

 If an invoice is required to discharge fees please notify the Diploma Team in advance of submitting your application.
-We require a Purchase Order Number or Reference before we can issue an invoice.
+If your organisation requires a Purchase Order number we must be advised before we can issue an invoice.
+We also require the addressee and postal address, if different to those on the application form.
 Please note that if you are relying on an invoice it is your responsibility to ensure that payment is received by the Diploma Team in advance of the start date of the course.

 Does payment for my course qualify for tax relief?

-Unfortunately, course fees paid by individuals do not qualify for tax relief.
+Most of the Diploma Centre course fees, paid by individuals, do not qualify for personal tax relief.
 The Higher Education & Training Awards Council (HETAC) administers tax relief on behalf of the Revenue Commissioners for approved courses.
-Under their codes there are specific requirements in respect of programmes and at present we do not qualify.
-One such requirement is that these courses would need to run over a 2-year part time period to qualify for such relief.
+Under their codes there are specific requirements in respect of programmes and at present only the following Diploma Centre courses, listed on the Revenue's website under 'Postgraduate Courses in Public and Private Colleges', qualify:

 If your employer is paying the course fee then such payment may in certain circumstances be tax deductible for them on the basis that it is an allowable business expense.
 However, for definitive clarification it would be advisable to contact the Revenue Commissioners.

-Diploma Hub is a learning management system but is effectively a “website”.
+The Diploma Hub is a learning management system but is effectively a “website”.
 The Diploma Team use it as a learning tool.
-The site is designed to keep you informed about all aspects of the course you are attending and will contain the links to the webcasting feature.
-The site will also act as a repository for course schedule information, course materials and as a point of access to webcasts (if applicable).
+The site is designed to keep you informed about all aspects of the course you are attending and will contain the links to the lecture capture facility.
+The site will also act as a repository for course schedule information, course materials and as a point of access to lecture captures (if applicable).
 Access to Diploma Hub is only for the duration of your particular diploma or certificate course and will be withdrawn upon course completion.
 At the start of your course there will be an introductory lecture during which you will be shown how to use and access this site.
 All course participants are given a log in and password at course commencement.

-How do I to login to Diploma Hub?
+How do I log in to Diploma Hub?

 - In the Browser bar type the following address: https://lawschool.lawsociety.ie